Öoo

-Öoo is a 2025 puzzle-platform video game developed by Japanese independent developer Nama Takahashi.
+Öoo (Note: Takahashi has stated that while there's "no official pronunciation" of the name, he suggested the game's name to be pronounced phonetically as [øu].) is a 2025 puzzle-platform video game developed by Japanese independent developer Nama Takahashi.
 Players place and explode bombs to traverse a 2D side-scrolling world in creative ways.
-Takahashi stated the game was created as a means to explore and experiment with creating a puzzle a game that oriented around a single gameplay mechanic.
+Takahashi stated the game was created as a means to explore and experiment with creating a puzzle game that oriented around a single gameplay mechanic.
 Upon release, the game received positive reviews, with critics praising the game's complex puzzle design, use of open-ended experimentation to find solutions, and short length.